Tesla wraps

 • No partial wraps or accents.
 Full vehicle only.

-• No service for Model S, X, or Cybertruck.
-Third-party only.
+• No service for Model S or Model X. Third-party only.

-Honest take: Tesla's wrap service is a fair deal if you want a satin colour and convenience matters.
-For any other finish, any custom colour, partial wrap, or PPF combination, a reputable third-party shop is the better path.
+Honest take: Tesla's wrap service is a fair deal if a colour in Tesla's catalog works for you and convenience matters.
+For chrome or colour-shift finishes, custom colours, partial wraps, or a PPF combination, a reputable third-party shop is the better path.

 Cybertruck